fab2s/NodalFlow/docs/usage.md

 # Usage

-The current version comes with three directly usable Payload Nodes, which are also used to build tests :
+The current version comes with directly usable Payload Nodes, which are also used to build tests.

 ## CallableNode